GrYllO/GrYllO/README.md

 > [!NOTE]
-> This profile is being built at runtime.
-The estimated time for completion is the end of all learning process...[^1]
+> Dev profiling at runtime.
+The estimated remaining time is bound to the learning process...[^1]

 ## Stats over Last Year
 *powered by [wakatime.com](https://wakatime.com/)*